iankernohan/quiz/README.md

 * Clone a copy of the repository
 * In the project directory, run `npm i` to install the project dependencies
-* Run `npm run server` to start the local json server
+* Run `npm run server` to start the local json server on localhost:9000
-* In a new terminal, in the project directory, run `npm start` to start the application
+* In a new terminal, in the project directory, run `npm start` to start the application on localhost:3000

 ## Available Scripts